salilab/saliweb/doc/modules/frontend.rst

       Return the HTML content of the submit page (that shown when a job is submitted to the backend).
 This is empty by default, and must be overridden for each web service.
-Typically this method will perform checks on the input data (calling :meth:`failure` to report any problems), then call :meth:`make_job` and its own :meth:`~IncomingJob.submit` method to actually submit the job to the cluster, then point the user to the URL where job results can be obtained.
+Typically this method will perform checks on the input data (throwing an :exc:`InputValidationError` to report any problems), then call :meth:`make_job` and its own :meth:`~IncomingJob.submit` method to actually submit the job to the cluster, then point the user to the URL where job results can be obtained.